 Bar-tailed Godwit are marked with white flags bearing two alphanumeric characters on the left tibia (=upper leg) and a plain scheme marker on the right tibia.
 Birds caught prior to 2016 have a white scheme marker, birds marked from 2016 onwards have an orange scheme marker.
 This project started in 2010 and the group has recorded over 1300 sightings allowing precise survival estimates to be made, and it is the only project in the UK to provide such information.
 The project also provides information regarding the migratory patterns of Bar-tailed Godwit which help confirm previous metal ring recovery data.
 Bar-Tailed Godwit breed in Northern Siberia and migrate across Northern Europe to a range of wintering locations including the Waddensee (on the Dutch / German coast), the Wash and the coast of West Africa.
 This is reflected by a range of sighting locations of Wash-flagged birds that includes Russia, Northern Norway, the Netherlands and the Canary Islands.

-The group marks Eurasian Curlew with white flags bearing two alphanumeric characters on the left tibia and a plain scheme marker on the right tibia.
-Birds caught prior to 2016 have a white scheme marker, birds marked 2016 and onwards have an orange scheme marker.
+We mark Eurasian Curlew with white flags bearing two alphanumeric characters on the one tibia and a plain scheme marker on the other.
+Birds caught prior to 2016 have a white scheme marker on the right, birds marked 2016 to 2019 have an orange scheme marker on the right and from 2020 the green scheme marker is on the left tibia and there is a small green ring below the flag on the right tibia.
 This project started in 2012 and the group has recorded over 2300 sightings providing information on survival rates on both passage and wintering populations of Curlew.
 This key data resource supports ongoing work by the RSPB and BTO evaluating population declines in Curlew.
 Recent work undertaken by the group has shown that male Curlew and short-billed females have a preference for wintering on the Wash, whilst long-billed females move elsewhere in winter.
 This may reflect the availability of feeding opportunities inland in West Norfolk: the group is especially keen to receive sightings of Curlew in fields during the winter period.
 Curlew marked on the Wash have been identified as breeding locally within Norfolk on the Brecks, however the majority of birds encountered at breeding locations have been reported from Finland and Sweden.

 The group marks Grey Plover with white flags bearing two alphanumeric characters on the left tibia and a plain scheme marker on the right tibia.
 Birds caught prior to 2016 have a white scheme marker, birds marked 2016 and onwards have an orange scheme marker.
 This project started in 2010 and the group has recorded over 70 sightings, increasing the number of annual re-encounters of this under-studied plover.
 The information from birds already marked will provide greater understanding of the average lifespan of Grey Plover and further recruitment into this project will provide sufficient numbers of sightings to provide survival estimates.